-Conductors that interface with biological tissues typically undergo complex and repetitive deformations, and so it is crucial to understand the electromechanical coupling of the soft conductor.
-Electromechanical coupling of the Ag-hydrogel composite was measured by monitoring the change in resistance of a stencil-printed composite trace as a function of uniaxial strain.
-The printed composite was encapsulated with another layer of PAAm-alginate hydrogel after the partial dehydration to prevent further dehydration (Methods).
-We first examined changes in electrical resistance while subsequently imposing different tensile strains ( $\varepsilon$ =50, 100, 150, 200 and 250%; Fig. 2d).
-The Ag-hydrogel composite was first stretched by 50% strain and then relaxed to its original length, and the strain was increased by 50% up to 250% for each successive cycle.
+Conductors that interface with biological tissues typically undergo complex and repetitive deformations and so it is crucial to understand the electromechanical coupling of the soft conductor.
+Electromechanical coupling of the Ag-hydrogel was measured by monitoring the change in resistance of a stencil-printed composite trace as a function of uniaxial strain.
+The printed composite was encapsulated with another layer of PAAm-alginate hydrogel after the partial dehydration to prevent further dehydration (see Methods).
+We first examined changes in electrical resistance while subsequently imposing different tensile strains ($\varepsilon = 50$, 100, 150, 200, and 250%; Fig. 2d).
+The Ag-hydrogel was first stretched by 50% strain and then relaxed to its original length, and the strain was increased by 50% up to 250% for each successive cycle.
 The stretching and releasing curves overlapped, highlighting negligible hysteresis in resistance under different mechanical loading conditions.
-Since the conductive hydrogel composite shows small mechanical hysteresis, the resistance of the composite also shows small changes under cyclic loadings (Supplementary Fig. 16).
-In addition, the resistance change at small strain (0-100%) agrees well with Pouillet's law, that is, $\Delta R/R_0 = (1 + \varepsilon)^2 - 1$ , where R is resistance and $R_0$ is the initial resistance at small strain (0-100%).
-Moreover, these tests demonstrate that the Ag-hydrogel composite is highly stretchable while maintaining electrical conductivity at strains up to 250%.
+Since the conductive hydrogel composite shows small mechanical hysteresis, the resistance of the composite also shows small changes under cyclic loadings (Supplementary Figure 16).
+In addition, the resistance change at small strain (0~100%) agrees well with Pouillet's law47, i.e., $\Delta R/R_0 = (1+\varepsilon)^2 - 1$, where ε is strain, R is resistance, and R_0 is the initial resistance at small strain (0~100%).
+Moreover, these tests demonstrate that the Ag-hydrogel is highly stretchable while maintaining electrical conductivity at strains up to 250%.

 Importantly, the composite should be electromechanically robust to multiple strain cycles.
-Through multiple strain cycles between 0% and 100% strain, the resistance of the Ag-hydrogel composite remains low enough for practical purposes, such as digital circuit functionality or bioelectronics (Fig. 2e).
-Through 10 loading cycles, the resistance remained relatively constant, with less than $1\Omega$ change in the relaxed state.
-When stretched, the electromechanical response was fast, changing according to the mechanical deformation within 0.1s (Supplementary Fig. 16b,c).
-While being held directly after stretching for 20s, the resistance exponentially drops at first; the changes in resistance are about $1.2\Omega$ and are consistent throughout the 10 cycles.
-These experiments illustrate the desirable electromechanical features of the Ag-hydrogel composite, which include fast electrical response (20-40 ms when stretched and 160-250 ms when released) to external mechanical stimuli and a robust percolating network for repeatable and consistent elastic response.
+Through multiple strain cycles between 0% and 100% strain, the resistance of the Ag-hydrogel remains low enough for practical purposes, such as digital circuit functionality or bioelectronics (Fig. 2e).
+Through 10 cycles, the resistance remained relatively constant, with less than 1 Ω change in the relaxed state.
+When stretched, the electromechanical response was fast, changing according to the mechanical deformation within 0.1 seconds (Supplementary Figure 16b-c).
+While being held right after stretching for 20 seconds, the resistance exponentially drops at first and the changes in resistance are about 1.2 Ω which are consistent throughout the 10 cycles.
+These experiments illustrate the desirable electromechanical features of the Ag-hydrogel, which include fast electrical response (20~40 ms when stretched and 160~250 ms when released) to external mechanical stimuli and a robust percolating network for repeatable and consistent elastic response.

-To validate long-term use, the Ag-hydrogel composite was also characterized for 1,000 cycles of tensile loading between 0% and 100% strain (Fig. 2f).
-The resistance at 0% and 100% strain was bounded within stable boundaries for the first 100 cycles, then slightly increased from 2.5 $\Omega$ to 4.2 $\Omega$ at 0% strain and from 10 $\Omega$ to 16 $\Omega$ at 100% strain.
+To validate long-term use, the Ag-hydrogel was also characterized for 1,000 cycles of tensile loading between 0% and 100% strain (Fig. 2f).
+The resistance at 0% and 100% strain was bounded within stable boundaries for the first one hundred cycles, then slightly increased from 2.5 Ω to 4.2 Ω at 0% strain and from 10 Ω to 16 Ω at 100% strain.
 For subsequent loading cycles, the resistance of the conductive hydrogel composite at 100% strain was observed to increase and then fluctuate when approaching 1,000 cycles.
-The reason for this fluctuation was that the experiment was conducted in air with a relatively high speed of 10 mm s-1, which led the sample to become drier and stiffer over the duration of the experiment (100 min).
+The reason for this fluctuation was that the experiment was conducted in air with a relatively rapid speed of 10 mm s-1, which led the sample to become drier and stiffer over the duration of the experiment (100 mins).
 This could be avoided by performing the experiment in a humid environment.
-Nonetheless, the results of electromechanical characterization demonstrate the composite's high conductivity, low electromechanical hysteresis and repeatable electrical response to mechanical deformation.
+Nonetheless, the results of electromechanical characterization demonstrate the composite's high conductivity, low electromechanical hysteresis, and repeatable electrical response to mechanical deformation.